GRI 401 Employment

 ---|

 At Bertelsmann, responsibility for implementing occupational health and safety, and thus also for corresponding management systems, is decentralized to the divisions.
-For the most part, these divisions have multi-site occupational health and safety management systems which align with common occupational health and safety standards, e.g., the Occupational Health and Safety Standards (OHSAS, now ISO45001), and take into account German legal requirements regarding occupational health and safety.
-In some cases, occupational health and safety is integrated into the company’s HSSE (Health, Safety, Security & Environment) organization.
+For the most part, corporate divisions already have cross-site occupational health and safety management systems which are guided by common occupational health and safety standards, e.g., the Occupational Health and Safety Standards (ISO45001), and take into account the relevant statutory occupational health and safety requirements.
+In some cases, occupational health and safety is integrated into the company’s Health, Safety, Security & Environment (HSSE) organization.

-Platforms within the divisions are used to map the company structures and data required under German occupational health and safety law on a daily basis and in compliance with data privacy protection requirements, e.g., the number and training status of safety officers, documentation of recurring instructions, monitoring of training and appointment of company emergency responders, and company-relevant preventive medical checkups.
-At all the companies included, employees with various occupational health and safety tasks are involved in this, e.g., safety representatives and contact persons for accidents, health, and risk assessment.
+The company’s internal IT platforms are used to map structures and data required under German occupational health and safety law on a daily basis and in compliance with data protection requirements, e.g., the number and training status of safety officers, documentation of recurring instructions, monitoring of training and appointment of company emergency responders, and company-relevant preventive medical check-ups.
+For this purpose, employees with various occupational health and safety tasks, e.g., occupational safety specialists, safety officers, and contact persons for accidents, health, and risk assessment, are involved at all associated companies.

 GRI 403-2 Hazard identification, risk assessment, and incident investigation